runawayhorse001/PyAudit/docs/_sources/demo.rst.txt

 .. |eg| replace:: For example:

-This is a usage of :func:`statspy.basics.rnorm`:
+This is a usage of :func:`PyAudit.basics.dtypes_class`:

 |eg|